bastienboutonnet/googleCalToEmailReminder/README.md

 -sends an email to a specific address --here a google group with the content of the event etc.
 # Todo

-- implement subcalendar selection.X
+- implement subcalendar selection.
+X
-	- test out that it works.X
+	- test out that it works.
+X
-- modify the formatting to the email
+- modify the formatting to the email.
+X
 - implement crontab job on by computer
 - test out with some fake events.